 LOS ANGELES, CA.- Shulamit Nazarian

-is presenting so super sorry sir!, a series of new paintings by New York-based artist Michael Stamm.
-This is the artists first solo exhibition with the gallery.
+is presenting Valley of the Moon, a solo exhibition of paintings by Los Angeles-based Daniel Gibson.
+This is the artists first solo exhibition at the gallery.

 Gibson's paintings explore a lexicon of symbols that relate to his familial past and his identity as a Mexican-American.
 The new works in Valley of the Moon are set between the desert and the ocean, employing references to the natural world while speaking to hardships, resilience, and freedom.

 Growing up in California, along the border with Mexico, Gibson bore witness to migrants who crossed the desert, risking their lives as they desperately sought a better future.
 Confronted by the harsh realities of the world at an early age, he turned to his imagination, often reshaping reality with fantasy.
 As a painter, Gibson brings to life the surreal narratives that captivated him as a child, reimagining memories and family stories from the point of view of his earliest years.

 Shifting between the genres of portraiture, landscape, and still life, Gibson's surrealistic scenes demonstrate an adoration for nature.
 Desert landscapes are populated with generously painted lush flowers that often take on an anthropomorphized quality.
 The ocean is prominently featured in many of his family stories and creates a stark contrast with the arid desert landscape of his childhood.
 Abundantly filled vases serve as a celebration of life, referencing the imagery of ofrendas, urns, and wombs.
 Gibson revitalizes the world around him in painting, reverently returning to familiar symbols such as flowers, butterflies, figures, desert mountains, beaches, and seas.